 10 recommended Japanese whiskies [at low price – up to 5,000 yen]

-Japanese whiskey has become popular worldwide in the past few years.
+Japanese whisky has become popular worldwide in the past few years.
 The production of old famous whiskies such as “Yamazaki” “Hakushu” “Hibiki” “Taketsuru” “Yoichi” and “Miyagikyo” has been drastically reduced due to a shortage of original sake, and they are currently distributed in Japan at a higher price than the list price.
 Many whisky fans around the world are also enthusiastic about them, and they are distributed worldwide at prices many times higher than the list price.

-The Japanese Whisky Dictionary recommends the following 10 Japanese whiskies for beginners to Japanese whisky, which can be purchased for up to 5,000 yen.
-Whisky
+The Japanese Whisky Dictionary recommends the following 10 Japanese whiskies for beginners to Japanese whisky, which can be purchased for up to 5,000 yen Whisky

 1. What is Japanese Whisky?